 - Disney Death / Death Equals Redemption: After his death, Kotone reincarnates Marou as an infant.

 - Don't Look at Me!: At first, Aya #2 is ashamed to let Hikage see her scar.
-Hikage, however, is perfectly excepting.
+Hikage, however, is perfectly accepting.
 It may help that he was also in love with the original Aya, who had a similar looking scar.

 - Eye Scream: Hikage wears a bandage over his right eye for most of the first episode, due to Marou almost gorging it with a poisoned shrunken.
 Subverted as the only consequence is a small scar underneath the socket.
 He gets even near the end when he gorges out one of Marou's eyes.

 - Evil Old Folks: The old bonze who's really a spider yōma.

 - Faux Action Girl: The second Aya.
 The girl tries so hard, but is easily outmatched by her fellow Kõga, gets captured by an evil tree and has her face stomped on by giant demon horse, leaving Hikage to bail her out most of the time.

 - Fusion Dance: Kikuga and Majuumi wish to perform one to revive all the world's monsters.
 They combine into a wolf centaur, but Hikage kills them, of course.

-- Grand Theft Me: Kotone pulls one on Shiratsuyu by possessing him, effectively destroying his conscious and personality in order to reincarnate her lover, Marou.
+- Grand Theft Me: Kotone pulls one on Shiratsuyu by possessing him, effectively destroying his consciousness and personality in order to reincarnate her lover, Marou.

 - Gorn: Plenty, especially seeing Taichi and one of the hunters dis-embowled.

 - I Let You Win: Kazami allows Hikage to kill him since he can't bring himself to kill his friend overr his master's crazy idea to borrow power from the yōma.

 - I Lied: Marou to Katsuyori, promising the latter to lend him the yōma's power to win against the Oda clan.
 To be fair, it may be that the reason he didn't help was because Kazami failed in killing Hikage.

 - Or perhaps he did lie deliberately, since at the same time he said that yōma feed off of the hatred of humans, and that is plenty abound in war.